-ERV Nordic is associated with the following companies: Registered office Activity Shareholding Affiliated company ERV Pojistovna a.s.
-Czech Republic 75 % Insurance Associated company: Euro-Center Holding SE Czech Republic Assistance 33.34 % European Ass.
-Holding 20.00 % Germany Assistance
+ERV Nordic is associated with the following companies: Associated company: European Ass.
+Holding Germany Assistance 20.00 %

 ERV Nordic is member of the International Travel Insurance Alliance (ITIA) uniting specialized insurers from all around Europe with ambition to expand outside Europe as well.
 Via this association, we can closely co-operate with many travel insurers on an international level and deliver international solutions to our partners.